btclaw/btclaw-miner/README.md

 **Q: Can I transfer NXS from any wallet?**
 Yes.
 Any Taproot-compatible wallet (UniSat, OKX, Xverse) can transfer through the web frontend.

+**Q: What is a Batch Transfer?**
+When buying multiple sell orders at once, they're combined into one transaction using `NXS:BATCH:`.
+More gas-efficient than separate transfers.

 ---